-C:\Windows\system32>msiexec /uninstall C:\Browsium\Ion-ClientSetup.msi /qb '''
+C:\Windows\system32>msiexec /uninstall C:\Browsium\Ion-ClientSetup.msi /qn '''

-More information on deploying the Ion Client Add-on to ensure it's enabled by default can be found in section 6.4.
+More information on deploying the lon Client to ensure the browser extension is enabled by default can be found in section 6.4.

 2.6.
 Upgrading from Evaluation to Licensed Version